vfarcic/vfarcic.github.io/devops20/README.md

 * Architecture: needs to change towards smaller services
 * Culture: needs to follow technological changes (and vice versa)

+### Pitch

+The talk describes best practices we're facing when working on distributed systems at scale.

 ### Bio

 **Viktor Farcic** is a Senior Consultant at **[CloudBees](https://www.cloudbees.com/)**, a member of the **[Docker Captains](https://www.docker.com/community/docker-captains)** group, and books author.